 Submit Your Work

-If you would like to submit your original work (honors thesis, senior seminar paper, commencement address, etc.) to the Franklin College Undergraduate Research Collection, download and complete the submission form.
+If you would like to submit your original work (honors thesis, senior seminar paper, commencement address, etc.) to the Franklin College Undergraduate Research Collection, complete these steps.

 Undergraduate Research Definition